mohitsaxenaknoldus/git-machete/docs/source/cli_help/fork-point.rst

 Without any option, displays full SHA of the fork point commit for the <branch>..
 Fork point of the given <branch> is the commit at which the history of the <branch> diverges from history of any other branch.

-Fork point is assumed by many `git machete` commands as the place where the unique history of the <branch> starts.
+Fork point is assumed by many :bash:`git machete` commands as the place where the unique history of the <branch> starts.
 The range of commits between the fork point and the tip of the given branch is, for instance:
-    * listed for each branch by `git machete status --list-commits`
+    * listed for each branch by :bash:`git machete status --list-commits`
-    * passed to `git rebase` by `git machete reapply`/`slide-out`/`traverse`/`update`
+    * passed to :bash:`git rebase` by :bash:`git machete reapply/slide-out/traverse/update`
-    * provided to `git diff`/`log` by `git machete diff`/`log`.
+    * provided to :bash:`git diff/log` by :bash:`git machete diff/log`.

-`git machete` assumes fork point of <branch> is the most recent commit in the log of <branch> that has NOT been introduced on that very branch, but instead occurs on a reflog (see help for `git reflog`) of some other, usually chronologically earlier, branch.
+:bash:`git machete` assumes fork point of <branch> is the most recent commit in the log of <branch> that has NOT been introduced on that very branch, but instead occurs on a reflog (see help for :bash:`git reflog`) of some other, usually chronologically earlier, branch.
 This yields a correct result in typical cases, but there are some situations (esp. when some local branches have been deleted) where the fork point might not be determined correctly.
-Thus, all rebase-involving operations (`reapply`, `slide-out`, `traverse` and `update`) run `git rebase` in the interactive mode, unless told explicitly not to do so by `--no-interactive-rebase` flag, so that the suggested commit range can be inspected before the rebase commences.
+Thus, all rebase-involving operations (:bash:`reapply`, :bash:`slide-out`, :bash:`traverse` and :bash:`update`) run :bash:`git rebase` in the interactive mode,
+unless told explicitly not to do so by :bash:`--no-interactive-rebase` flag, so that the suggested commit range can be inspected before the rebase commences.
-Also, `reapply`, `slide-out`, `squash`, and `update` allow to specify the fork point explicitly by a command-line option.
+Also, :bash:`reapply`, :bash:`slide-out`, :bash:`squash`, and :bash:`update` allow to specify the fork point explicitly by a command-line option.

-`git machete fork-point` is different (and more powerful) than `git merge-base --fork-point`, since the latter takes into account only the reflog of the one provided upstream branch, while the former scans reflogs of all local branches and their remote tracking branches.
+:bash:`git machete fork-point` is different (and more powerful) than :bash:`git merge-base --fork-point`, since the latter takes into account only the reflog of the one provided upstream branch, while the former scans reflogs of all local branches and their remote tracking branches.
-This makes git-machete's `fork-point` more resilient to modifications of the tree definition which change the upstreams of branches.
+This makes git-machete's :bash:`fork-point` more resilient to modifications of the tree definition which change the upstreams of branches.

-With `--override-to=<revision>`, sets up a fork point override for <branch>.
+With :bash:`--override-to=<revision>`, sets up a fork point override for <branch>.
 Fork point for <branch> will be overridden to the provided <revision> (commit) as long as the <branch> still points to (or is descendant of) the commit X that <branch> pointed to at the moment the override is set up.
-Even if revision is a symbolic name (e.g. other branch name or `HEAD~3`) and not explicit commit hash (like `a1b2c3ff`), it's still resolved to a specific commit hash at the moment the override is set up (and not later when the override is actually used).
+Even if revision is a symbolic name (e.g. other branch name or :bash:`HEAD~3`) and not explicit commit hash (like :bash:`a1b2c3ff`), it's still resolved to a specific commit hash at the moment the override is set up (and not later when the override is actually used).
-The override data is stored under `machete.overrideForkPoint.<branch>.to` and `machete.overrideForkPoint.<branch>.whileDescendantOf` git config keys.
+The override data is stored under :bash:`machete.overrideForkPoint.<branch>.to` and :bash:`machete.overrideForkPoint.<branch>.whileDescendantOf` git config keys.
 Note: the provided fork point <revision> must be an ancestor of the current <branch> commit X.

-With `--override-to-parent`, overrides fork point of the <branch> to the commit currently pointed by <branch>'s parent in the branch dependency tree.
+With :bash:`--override-to-parent`, overrides fork point of the <branch> to the commit currently pointed by <branch>'s parent in the branch dependency tree.
 Note: this will only work if <branch> has a parent at all (i.e. is not a root) and parent of <branch> is an ancestor of current <branch> commit X.

-With `--inferred`, displays the commit that `git machete fork-point` infers to be the fork point of <branch>.
+With :bash:`--inferred`, displays the commit that :bash:`git machete fork-point` infers to be the fork point of <branch>.
-If there is NO fork point override for <branch>, this is identical to the output of `git machete fork-point`.
+If there is NO fork point override for <branch>, this is identical to the output of :bash:`git machete fork-point`.
-If there is a fork point override for <branch>, this is identical to the what the output of `git machete fork-point` would be if the override was NOT present.
+If there is a fork point override for <branch>, this is identical to the what the output of :bash:`git machete fork-point` would be if the override was NOT present.

-With `--override-to-inferred` option, overrides fork point of the <branch> to the commit that `git machete fork-point` infers to be the fork point of <branch>.
+With :bash:`--override-to-inferred` option, overrides fork point of the <branch> to the commit that :bash:`git machete fork-point` infers to be the fork point of <branch>.
-Note: this piece of information is also displayed by `git machete status --list-commits` in case a yellow edge occurs.
+Note: this piece of information is also displayed by :bash:`git machete status --list-commits` in case a yellow edge occurs.

-With `--unset-override`, the fork point override for <branch> is unset.
+With :bash:`--unset-override`, the fork point override for <branch> is unset.
-This is simply done by removing the corresponding `machete.overrideForkPoint.<branch>.*` config entries.
+This is simply done by removing the corresponding :bash:`machete.overrideForkPoint.<branch>.*` config entries.

-Note: if an overridden fork point applies to a branch `B`, then it's considered to be connected with a green edge to its upstream (parent) `U`, even if the overridden fork point of `B` is NOT equal to the commit pointed by `U`.
+Note: if an overridden fork point applies to a branch :bash:`B`, then it's considered to be connected with a green edge to its upstream (parent) :bash:`U`, even if the overridden fork point of :bash:`B` is NOT equal to the commit pointed by :bash:`U`.